 Filtering out minor activity and highlighting the highest-priority risks can provide enough context to drastically diminish false positives and the burdens they place on overworked analyst teams.

 Can’t Account for Seasonality

 Traditional BI tools are constantly collecting fluctuating data, usually calibrated towards a baseline level of business activity.
-Traditional BI tools aren’t designed to notice a 20% loss or gain, but to address pre-determined questions.
+They aren’t designed to detect a 20 percent loss or gain, but to address pre-determined questions.
 The static thresholds used in traditional BI tools are meaningless for seasonal data, generating overwhelming alert-storms.
 Dashboards can’t keep up with these sudden spikes, where the data ends up being yesterday’s news.

 Business Insight Latency Delays Problem Discovery

 Problems come with the need for real-time analysis.
-This requires the ability to handle and process high velocity data in real time – a major challenge for traditional BI tools, which have data latency built into their architecture, as seen in setting up traditional BI dashboards.
+This requires the ability to handle and process high-velocity data in real time – a major challenge when data latency is built into your architecture, as seen in legacy BI dashboards.
 They don’t show status in real-time, so most users will only discover business problems after the fact.
 Business users need actionable insights based on the latest information, so minimizing latency gives analysts the most valid and up-to-date information available for accurate decision-making.